SAMYLAK/CVRPTW-start-end-points/README.md

-# CVRPTW-start-end-points

 from functools import partial
 from ortools.constraint_solver import routing_enums_pb2
 from ortools.constraint_solver import pywrapcp

 def create_data_model():
-    """Stores the data for the problem."""

     data = {}
-    # Locations in block unit

     _locations = \
             [(4, 4), # depot
              (2, 0), (8, 0), # locations to visit